ericsonga/APCSAReview/_sources/Unit8-2DArray/Array2dCodePractice.rst

         .. tab:: Question

-           Replace the “ADD CODE HERE” below with the code to declare and create a two-dimensional array of integers ``numbers`` with the numbers (1,2,3) in the first row, the numbers (4,5,6) in the second row, and the numbers (7,8,9) in the third row.
-Then loop through the two-dimensional array, printing out the values in the first row followed by those in the second row and so on.

            .. activecode::  arr2DEx12q
               :language: java
+              :autograde: unittest

+              Replace the "ADD CODE HERE" below with the code to declare and create a two-dimensional array of integers ``numbers`` with the numbers (1,2,3) in the first row, the numbers (4,5,6) in the second row, and the numbers (7,8,9) in the third row.
+Then loop through the two-dimensional array, printing out the values in the first row followed by those in the second row and so on.
+              ~~~~
               public class Test1
               {
                   public static void main(String[] args)